20 Best food items at EPCOT with locations, ranked

 San Angel Inn Restaurante, Mexico Pavilion

 It’s nice to go beyond what might be viewed as stereotypical Latin American flavors.
 This dish at San Angel Inn is slow braised pork shank over rice with mole negro.
 It’s served with plantains and topped with crema Mexicana and cotija cheese.
+Don’t forget to stop by La Cava del Tequila for a drink before or after your meal.

 Spice Road Table Outdoor Seating